 Zack: Maybe we can do an experiment to find out.

 Sheldon: That's easy enough.
 We need a large tank of water, a hoop to jump through, and a bucket of whatever bite-sized treats you find tasty.

 Zack: I don't get it.

 Zack: Oh, I see.
 You guys are inferring that I'm stupid.

 Sheldon: That's not correct.
 We were implying it.
 You then inferred it.

 (Brian Smith, Jim Parsons, and Johnny Galecki in "The Justice League Recombination."The Big Bang Theory, 2010)

 - "You think it's being a pedant to insist on a difference between imply, 'to hint,' and infer, 'to draw a conclusion from'?
 (Correct: I infer that you are implying I am a pedant.)"

 (William Safire, "Whitewaterese."
 The New York Times, August 28, 1994)

-(a) The reporter _____ in her article that an employee started the fire.
+(a) The reporters _____ in this article that an employee started the fire in the furniture store.